Cycling Tools – I Never Leave Home Without These Things

-In essence the only things you need for a day out on the bike are yourself and the bike, however there are a few items such as tools etc that you should take to cover emergencies.
-Here is my list of the things I take on a ride.
+In essence the only things you need for a day out on the bike are yourself and the bike, however there are a few items that you should take to cover emergencies.
+Cycling tools, mobile phone money etc are always useful, but exactly what should you take .

-I’m not too bothered about the aesthetics of having or not having a saddle bag so every bike I own has a saddle bag with the same basic items in it:
+I’m not too bothered about the aesthetics of having or not having a saddle bag so every bike I own has a saddle bag with the same basic cycling tools in it:

 - Spare inner tube

 - A couple of thin nitrile gloves – just in case you have to do something grubby.

 As I have more than one bike with each having its own different tyre / wheel combinations and tool requirements, I have a saddle bag for each bike with the right spares for that bike.

 In addition to the specific saddle bag for each bike I carry a small plastic bag with a selection of cycling tools that can be used on any bike this is usually safely stowed in a rear jersey pocket or if I only have one water bottle, will fit in a water bottle tool holder.
 This roll contains:

 - Mini pump

 - Gas pump

 - Small piece of rubber / plastic to patch a split tyre